CodeKing710/Repo-Installer/readme.md

 - LiSP

 **NOTE**
-All install related commands can also be passed to `bsm-install`, via `bsm-install`, `bsm-install -u`, and `bsm-install -rd [...]` respectively. `bsm-install` also has a special function that allows you to clear any or all script directories and keep the config structure intact.
+All install related commands can also be passed to `bsm-install`, via `bsm-install &`, `bsm-install -u`, and `bsm-install -rd [...]` respectively. `bsm-install` also has a special function that allows you to clear any or all script directories and keep the config structure intact.
 By using `bsm-install -c [...]`, you can specify a name or none to remove any or all scripts.
 Available script directories include:

 - node
 - python
 - ruby
 - lisp
 - bash

+If you don't want to clear any scripts and want to just clear logs, use `bsm-install -c log`.